Do you constantly get up from your desk to get things you need daily?. Read this to positively answer is everything in your office at arm’s length?

-Large spaces look glamorous.
-However, an adequate space, one that allows you to reach everything at arm’s length, saves lots of time.
+Large spaces look glamorous, and they are great if your profession requires various equipment.
+However, an adequate space, one that allows you to reach everything within reach of your desk, saves lots of time.
 It may not seem that way, but once you begin a project, you’ll be happy that you don’t have to get up from your chair multiple times to get the items you need.

 “Working from the seat of your pants” is a phrase I first heard from Bob Bly, a respected copywriter who spoke at an event I attended years ago.
-Mr. Bly may not have coined that phrase, but it certainly resonated with me and helped me determine how to set up my office, which is partially seen in the above photograph.
+Mr. Bly may not have coined that phrase, but it certainly made sense to me while helping me determine how to set up my office, which is partially seen in the above photograph.

-Some of the items in the photo are now gone or moved to a different space (thank goodness all of the papers are eliminated).
+Some of the items in the photo are now gone or in a different space (thank goodness the papers no longer exist).
 Still, I do not rise from my chair unless I go to lunch or the lavatory, need to stretch, or end my day.

-- The computer and keyboard are directly on the desk.
+- The computer and keyboard are on the desk.

-- A three-hole punch machine is now in back of the printer.
+- A three-hole punch machine sits back of the printer.

-- Shipping items and media materials are in the back right corner.
+- Shipping items and media materials are organized on the right.

 - Microphones and headphones sit on shelves beneath the printer.

-- Additional printer paper is placed in the cabinet holding the printer.
+- Additional printer paper is placed in the cabinet beneath the printer.

 That’s not usually the case when you work for someone else.
-You’re glad to get up, walk around, go into the break room, speak with someone in the hallway, or retrieve papers from a shared printer around the corner.
+You’re glad to get up, walk around, go into the break room, speak with someone in the hallway, or retrieve papers from a shared printer.

 Big offices look beautiful, and they are.
-Unless you’re an architect, craftman, or participate in an industry where space is needed to read blueprints or cut wood, be proud of your just-right space that is perfect for your profession.
+Unless you’re an architect, craftsman, or participate in an industry where space is needed to read blueprints or cut wood, be proud of your just-right space, perfect for your profession.